1983 United Kingdom general election: Timeline

+The Prime Minister Margaret Thatcher visited Buckingham Palace on the afternoon of 9 May and asked the Queen to dissolve Parliament on 13 May, announcing that the election would be held on 9 June.
+The key dates were as follows:

 Results

 The election saw the Conservatives win a landslide victory, improving on their 1979 result and achieving their best results since 1935.
 Although there was a slight drop in their share of the vote, they made significant gains at the expense of Labour.
-The Tories have yet to match their 1983-seat total in any subsequent general election, although they recorded a higher share of the popular vote in 2019.
+The Tories have yet to match their 1983 seat total in any subsequent general election, although they recorded a higher share of the popular vote in 2019.

 The night was a disaster for the Labour Party; their share of the vote fell by over 9%, which meant they were only 700,000 votes ahead of the newly formed third party, the SDP–Liberal Alliance.
 The massive increase of support for the Alliance at the expense of Labour meant that, in many seats, the collapse in the Labour vote allowed the Conservatives to gain.
 Despite winning over 25% of the national vote, the Alliance got fewer than 4% of seats, 186 fewer than Labour.
 The most significant Labour loss of the night was Tony Benn, who was defeated in the revived Bristol East seat.
 SDP President Shirley Williams, then a prominent leader in the Social Democratic Party, lost her Crosby seat which she had won in a by-election in 1981.
 Bill Rodgers, another leading figure in the Alliance (like Williams, one of the "Gang of Four") also failed to win his old seat that he previously held as a Labour MP.

 In Scotland, both Labour and the Conservatives sustained modest losses to the Alliance.
 Labour remained by far the largest party, with 41 seats to 21 for the Scottish Conservatives.
 The Scottish Conservatives have been unable to match their 1983 Westminster seat total since, although they did record a slightly larger share of the Scottish vote in 2017, by which time the Scottish National Party had become the dominant party in Scotland with the Conservatives being the largest unionist party, with 13 seats won in 2017; their strongest performance in Scotland in 34 years.

 On a nationwide basis, the 1983 UK general election was the worst result in Labour's modern history until the 2019 general election, in terms of seats won.
 The result in 1983 remains the worst-ever modern performance for Labour in England.